What to Wear on a Date When You’re a Transgender Woman

-With Valentine’s Day rapidly approaching, you may find yourself making the first move or being asked out on a date.
+With Valentine’s Day rapidly approaching, you may find yourself being asked out on a date or making the first move yourself.
 No matter how you scored it, prepping and primping is customary and crucial for a first date with a promising new prospect.
 As a transgender woman, there’s a bit more pressure on dressing to impress.
-It’s important to feel your best in order to start the date off right, and from years of experience I’ve created a few simple rules in preparation for any type of date.
+It’s important to feel your best in order to start the date off right, and from years of experience, I’ve created a few simple rules in preparation for any type of date.

 5 Rules to Follow When Dressing for a Date